cthacker-udel/Uno_CPP/README.md

-# This is the uno cplusplus project
+# This is the blackjack cpp project